Temporary employment program

 Table of Contents

 The temporary employment program describes the requirements for all UW temporary hourly positions in classified job profiles.
-Student hourly positions and professional staff temporary positions approved by the Compensation office follow separate practices.
+Professional staff temporary and limited-term positions approved by the Compensation office and student hourly positions follow separate practices.

-Temporary hourly positions can be used for limited duration project work, staffing shortages, workload peaks, and — in certain cases — ongoing work that is limited to fewer than 20 hours per week.
+Temporary hourly staff positions can be used for limited duration project work, staffing shortages, workload peaks, and ongoing work that is limited to fewer than 20 hours per week.

-Human Resources coordinates all employment of temporary hourly employees unless otherwise authorized by the vice president for human resources.
-An employing unit will not be able to place a temporary hourly employee on payroll, or start a temporary hourly employee working, without creating a position and requisition in Workday and having the hire go through UWHIRES.
+Human Resources coordinates all employment of temporary hourly staff employees unless otherwise authorized by the vice president for human resources.
+An employing unit is not be able to hire a temporary hourly staff employee without creating a position and requisition in Workday and having the hire go through UWHIRES.

 Pay rate and job profile

-All temporary hourly employees are paid an hourly rate that falls within the salary range for the classified title that best fits the work.
-Deviations from this practice require advance Human Resources approval from your employment specialist.
+All temporary hourly staff employees are paid an hourly rate that falls within the salary range for the classified title that best fits the work.
+Deviations from this practice require advance Human Resources approval from your employment representative.

-Using “temporary staff helper” as a job title
+Using Temporary staff helper (11863) as a job title